 4. Easy Care Sheep

-5. Adult Ewe Size/Efficient Ewes
+5. Efficient Ewes

 6. Higher Yielding Lambs

-7. Lambing as a Hogget
+7. Ability to Lamb as a Hogget

-8. Maintain Quality Wool
+8. Quality Wool

 9. Sheep with Immunity to Worms

-Produce lambs that grow in the key times - up to weaning and the period between weaning and the autumn.
+With 10 years involvement in progeny trials involving 650 ewes per year, progress has been made in identifying the better performing bloodlines for growth and yield.
+The aim is to produce lambs that grow in the key times - up to weaning and the period between weaning and the autumn.
 A high weaning % has the direct effect of lowering the weaning weight, so at a weaning % of 150% the target is 36kg.
 The growth up to the autumn period is also important for slaughter lambs, as well as hogget replacements and hogget mating.

 2. High Fertility Ewes